 Working with a Lawyer to Pursue a Sexual Harassment Claim

 If reporting your sexual harassment experiences to Human Resources does not bring an end to the behavior, consider working with an experienced employment lawyer to file a sexual harassment claim with the Equal Employment Opportunity Commission (EEOC).
 The EEOC will investigate your claim and if it finds you suffered financial damages because of the harassment, may facilitate a settlement between you and the company.

 Work with a Premier New Jersey Employment Law Firm

-When you are facing sexual harassment in your workplace, work with a lawyer who has experience helping sexual harassment victims recover the monetary compensation they deserve for their damages.
+When you are facing sexual harassment in your workplace, work with a lawyer who has experience helping sexual harassment victims get justice.
+At Sattiraju Law Firm, P.C., we help employees get just results and recover any monetary compensation they lost due to harassment or punitive actions by the employer for reporting sexual harassment in the workplace.
 Sattiraju Law Firm, P.C. is one of New Jersey and New York’s premier employment law firms.
 Our previous case successes include a $2.8 million class action settlement on behalf of a group of truck drivers, a New Jersey whistleblower trial that settled for $560,000, and a $22.6 million hostile work environment trial, the largest in New Jersey to date.
 Contact our office today for your free case review.